Follow

 13. Hexagon Bridge (Image Comics)

-Yesterday, a bridge was created to help people travel between dimensions.
-A husband and wife tried to use it, but the artificial intelligence in charge of the bridge trapped them, leaving them lost.
-Years later, their daughter, who has special mental abilities, teams up with another A.I. to rescue them.
-The adventure becomes quite complicated.
-Richard Brake’s Hexagon Bridge feels like a story you might have found in Heavy Metal in a distant dimension long ago.
-Its artwork is as beautiful as the poetic writing in its captions and speech bubbles.
-This story is for those who enjoy a blend of sadness and hope.
+Yesterday, a bridge was built to connect people across dimensions.
+A husband and wife attempted to cross, but the A.I. controlling the bridge trapped them, leaving them stranded.
+Years later, their daughter, gifted with special mental abilities, partners with another A.I. to rescue them.
+The adventure quickly becomes complex.
+Richard Brake’s Hexagon Bridge feels like a tale pulled from a Heavy Metal comic from a distant dimension.
+With artwork as stunning as the poetic writing in its captions and dialogue, this story is perfect for those who appreciate a mix of sadness and hope.

 14. Hogbook and Lazer Eyes (Fantagraphics)